redhat-developer/app-services-cli/docs/commands/rhoas_kafka_topic_produce.md

 ```
 # Produce to a topic
-$ rhoas kafka topic produce --name topic-1 --value "Hello world"
+$ rhoas kafka topic produce --name=topic-1 --file="./value.json" --key=my-value

 ```

 ### Options

 ```
-      --file string          Path to file containing value
+      --file string          Path to file containing message sent
       --instance-id string   Kafka instance ID.
 Uses the current instance if not set
-      --key string           The key associated with the value produced.
+      --key string           The message key.
 Empty if not set
       --name string          Topic name
-      --partition int32      The partition receiving the message
+      --partition int32      The partition number for the message.
+Must be positive integer value that represents number of partitions for the specified topic
 ```

 ### Options inherited from parent commands